-Memory loss is a distressing part of dementia, both for the person with dementia and for those around them.
-However, there is plenty that can be done to help manage memory problems to enable people to retain their confidence and independence for as long as possible.
-This factsheet looks at ways to support a person with memory loss and offers some practical tips.
+Memory loss is a distressing part of dementia, both for the person with the condition and for the people around them.
+However, there are things that can be done to help people manage their memory problems and stay confident and independent for as long as possible.
+This factsheet looks at ways to support a person with memory loss and offers practical tips and advice on the subject.

 When is memory loss associated with dementia?